 New Fund Risk.
 The Fund is a recently organized investment company with no operating history.
-As a result, prospective investors do not have an operating history on which to base their investment decision.
+As a result, prospective investors have no track record or history on which to base their investment decision.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.